 The new tax law passed in 2018 provides commercial real estate investment opportunities with the establishment of new regulations that permit Opportunity Zones.
-South Carolina Senator Tim Scott and U.S. Representative Ron Kind (D-WI) were promoters of the concept and helped push through the legislation which gained bipartisan support from both Houses of Congress.
-The Opportunity Zones were created as part of the 2017 Tax Cuts and Jobs Act to promote investment in regions of the country that were struggling economically.
+South Carolina Senator Tim Scott and U.S. Representative Ron Kind (D-WI) were promoters of the concept.
+They helped push through the legislation, which gained bipartisan support from both Houses of Congress.
+The creation of Opportunity Zones was a part of the 2017 Tax Cuts and Jobs Act.
+The goal is to promote investment in regions of the country that were struggling economically.

 Opportunity Zones Designated in All 50 States

-There are Opportunity Zones designated in all 50 states and the District of Columbia.
-Investors are able to invest in these regions themselves or buy shares in Qualified Opportunity Funds to invest in designated zones.
+All 50 states and the District of Columbia have designated Opportunity Zones.
+Investors are able to invest in these regions themselves.
+They can also buy shares in Qualified Opportunity Funds to invest in designated zones.

 Representative Kind said “this bipartisan legislation helps fund a new generation of entrepreneurs and enterprises in economically distressed areas of the country.
 It assists in overcoming barriers to investment by providing temporary capital gains deferral in exchange for reinvestment in distressed communities.”